aburtson/minimal-project-structure/README.md

-#minimal project structure
+#Minimal project structure
-##This is a starter structure for a project using sass and jquery
+##This is a starter using SCSS and jQuery

 To start a project: